|Documents||Jump to Chronology||Visuals|

 Crick was elected a Fellow of the Royal Society in 1959, became a Foreign Associate of the U.S. National Academy of Sciences in 1968, and was a member of the French Academy of Sciences and the Irish Academy of Sciences.
 He received the Lasker Award, often called the American Nobel Prize, in 1960, with Watson and Wilkins.
 He also received the Award of Merit of the Gairdner Foundation of Canada, and the Prix Charles Leopold Mayer of the French Academy of Sciences, along with other important recognitions.
 In 1991, the Queen named Crick to the Order of Merit, an honorary institution of 24 outstanding scientists, artists, and writers.
 (Contrary to common assumption, he was never knighted.)
 Crick is the author of four books and more than 130 scientific articles.

-His first marriage, to Ruth Doreen Dodd, ended in divorce in 1947.
-He was survived by his wife, Odile, until her death on July 5, 2007, an artist whom he met at the Admiralty while she was serving as a translator of captured German documents, and whom he married in 1949; a son from his first marriage, Michael F. C. Crick of Seattle, a software designer in Seattle; two daughters from his second marriage, Gabrielle A. Crick and Jacqueline M. T. Nichols, both of England; and six grandchildren.
+Crick's first marriage, to Ruth Doreen Dodd, ended in divorce in 1947.
+He was survived by his wife, Odile, an artist whom he met at the Admiralty while she was serving as a translator of captured German documents, and whom he married in 1949; a son from his first marriage, Michael F. C. Crick, a software designer in Seattle; two daughters from his second marriage, Gabrielle A. Crick and Jacqueline M. T. Nichols, both of England; and six grandchildren.